Code-Institute-Submissions/rlopezba1-MilestoneProject2/testing.md

 ## Manual Testing
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - The navbar was tested to collapse at the correct breakpoint.
-- The form and the modal were both tested for validation of inputted data and that the user is forwarded to the response page once submitted.
 - All buttons and nav links were checked for correct forwarding address.

 ## Manual testing